 - Corporate governance is not about aligning managerial interests with those of shareholder interests but with the delivery of a company’s purpose.

 The Future of the Corporation with Sir Paul Collier and Colin Mayer - October 16, 2019 | New York, NY

-The Millstein Center hosted a discussion on the Future of Capitalism, where explored how capitalism and business might change to work better for society.
+The Millstein Center hosted a discussion on the Future of Capitalism, where we explored how capitalism and business might change to work better for society.
 Two of the leading scholars in this area, Oxford business professor Colin Mayer and Sir Paul Collier, a professor of economics and public policy at Oxford, shared insights from their new books, Prosperity: Better Business Makes the Greater Good and The Future of Capitalism: Facing The New Anxieties.

 Following Professor Collier and Professor Mayer’s presentations, they were joined on a panel with Alan Schwartz, Executive Chairman of Guggenheim Partners, and Steve Pearlstein, business and economics columnist for The Washington Post, to provide commentary and facilitate discussion.
 The Millstein Center's Executive Director, Kristin Bresnahan, moderated.

 An edited transcript of the event, available here, was published in the Spring 2020 issue of the Journal of Applied Corporate Finance.